vovka/my-geek-blog/content/posts/ai-assisted-coding.draft.md

 5. Keep the design document current and treat it as the single source of truth for future changes.

 By following this flow, teams spend their energy where it matters—on architecture, product thinking, and verification—while letting AI handle repetitive implementation details.

-## Illustration opportunities

-1. After "From prompt engineering to context engineering" — image(s) to visualize the idea of building context (diagrams, notes, whiteboards).
-2. After "Design-driven development and the 4D approach" — image(s) to illustrate planning and coordination (sticky notes, team planning).
-3. After "Applying the 4D workflow to legacy projects" — image(s) to show refactoring, code review, or auditing a codebase.

-These three locations are inserted above with 3 variants each so you can choose the most fitting visuals.

----

-Edited for clarity, grammar, and structure while preserving the author's voice.
-Expanded examples and reorganized the content into clear sections with recommended images for review.